 Santa Claus is coming to town

 What started out as a friendly competition between neighbours since 2002 has snowballed into another year of Christmas light madness.
-While you’re checking out the snow machine, trains and reindeer, you can also donate to the Royal Children’s Hospital Foundation.
+While you’re there, check out the trains, reindeer and snow machine – it's the closest you'll get to a white Christmas in Melbourne.
 150 Reichelt Ave, Montmorency.
 December 1-28, 7.30pm-11pm.
+Read more.